skalex05/team-bath-rov-ui/README.md

 **NOTE:** _`team-bath-rov-ui/source` must be your current working directory_.
 Otherwise, the program may fail to find certain files.

+Please now also follow through ROV Installation if you would like to test the ROV locally.

 ### ROV Installation

 To install the interface onto the ROV for bidirectional communication with the UI, please follow the [ROV Installation Guide](source//ROV_INTERFACE_INSTALL.md).